How to Make Glow in the Dark Art Glow

 To experience your glow in the dark art:

-Turn off all lights and let your eyes adjust to the darkness—this can take a few minutes.
+2. Turn off all lights and let your eyes adjust to the darkness, this can take a few minutes.

-Use no flashlights or phones when viewing.
-Let the natural glow set the mood.
+3. Use no flashlights or phones when viewing.

-Optional: Use dark curtains or blinds if you're setting up a room specifically for viewing glow art - especially important in cities with strong streetlights.
+Optional: Use dark curtains or blinds if you're setting up a room specifically for viewing glow art - especially needed in cities with strong streetlights.